permafrost-dev/codeboost/README.md

     <br>
 </p>

-`codeboost` is a CLI tool and library that allows you to run "boosts" on repositories.
-Boosts are small scripts that can be used to automate common tasks such as updating dependencies, fixing linting errors, or updating workflows to use a new version of a library.
+`codeboost` is a CLI tool and library that enables developers to automate common repository tasks such as updating dependencies, fixing linting errors, modifying READMEs, or adding new workflows.

-`codeboost` makes it easy to run these tasks across multiple repositories at once, making maintenance of multiple repositories simple.
+Run these tasks across a single repository or multiple repositories at once with a single command.

 ## Quick Start